 - a.
 The Custodian shall keep adequate records of transactions it is required to perform hereunder.
-After the close of each calendar year, the Custodian shall provide to the depositor or his or her legal representative a written report or reports reflecting the transactions effected by it during such year and the assets and liabilities of the custodial account at the close of the year. - b.
+After the close of each calendar year, the Custodian shall provide to the depositor or their legal representative a written report or reports reflecting the transactions effected by it during such year and the assets and liabilities of the custodial account at the close of the year. - b.
 All communications or notices shall be deemed to be given upon receipt by the Custodian at: U.S. Bank, N.A., P.O.
-Box

-701, Milwaukee, Wisconsin 53201-0701 or the depositor at his or her most recent address shown in the Custodian's records.
+Box 219258, Kansas City, MO 64121-9258 or the depositor at their most recent address shown in the Custodian's records.
 The depositor agrees to advise the Custodian promptly, in writing, of any change of address.